ICPAS is Set to ENGAGE

 The ENGAGE Model doesn’t end there.
 Our new one-hour “CPE Newscasts” feature interviews with subject matter experts who present you with new information through a conversation rather than a stagnant lecture.
 Oh, and there are some polls, quizzes and, of course, prizes to go along with your Newscast experience.

 Curious?
-Visit ICPAS and stop by a future ICPAS online or live event.
+Stop by a future ICPAS online or live event.
 Just follow the sound of happy, laughing learners, and you’ll know you’re there.